Inexika/MyNotes-Service/README.md

 	# master instance of your cloud
 	master = ('mynotes.your_domain.com','8081')

-Graphics and alert parameters.
+Charts and alert parameters.
 The section is used to config `monitor`:

 	# --monitor settings
 	# path to graph images